atakanekiz/CIPR-Package/README.md

 * Select only interesting reference subsets from the provided reference datasets

-* Limit the analysis to the reference genes which have an expression variance above a certain quantile determined by the user.
+* Limit the analysis to the genes (in the reference dataset) whose expression variance above a certain quantile determined by the user.

 ---